Aquilao/Toy-Box/http_options_scan/README.md

 ## http_options_scan

-对 Web 服务器的 80 或 443 端口进行危险的 HTTP options（PUT、MOVE)检测
+Dangerous HTTP options (PUT, MOVE) detection on the 80 or 443 port of the web server

 	Usage: http_options_scan.py [options]